DOS-History/SCP-8086-Monitor/README.md

 # SCP 8086 Monitor
  All known and available revisions of the Seattle Computer Products 8086 Monitor ROM.
-This monitor was written by Tim Paterson, for the SCP 8086 CPU Support Card, and was later turned into the 86-DOS/MS-DOS/PC-DOS DEBUG utility.
+This monitor was written by [@TimPaterson](https://github.com/TimPaterson), for the SCP 8086 CPU Support Card, and was later turned into the 86-DOS/MS-DOS/PC-DOS `DEBUG` utility.
 Version 1.9 is required for booting MS-DOS 2.0 from hard drive.

 ## Download